Package eremitalpa

 **kwds) ‑> Tree

-Load a tree from a file.
+Loads a tree from a file.

 Args

-path
+path : str

-Path to file containing tree.
+Path to the file containing the tree.

-schema
+schema : str

-preserve_underscores
+preserve_underscores : bool

-Name of taxon to use as outgroup.
+The name of the taxon to use as the outgroup.
+Defaults to None.

-Path to fasta file containing leaf sequences.
+Path to a FASTA file containing leaf sequences.
+Defaults to None.

 **kwds